MicrosoftDocs/power-automate-docs/articles/desktop-flows/governance.md

 |HKEY_LOCAL_MACHINE|SOFTWARE\Microsoft\Power Automate Desktop|RestrictOrgIDAccountsSignIns|DWORD|

 ***Value***
-- **1**: Users will not be able to sign-in using their work or school account or organization premium account
+- **1**: Users won't be able to sign-in using their work or school account or organization premium account

 >[!Note]
 >- Setting any value other than 1, or not setting a value at all will allow users to access for desktop.
 When all registry keys are set to 1, users will not be able to login to Power Automate for desktop with any type of account.